-Multiple Fatalities Reported In El Paso Shooting; Suspect In Custody
+At Least 15 Killed In El Paso Shooting; 21-Year-Old Suspect In Custody

-El Paso Police say multiple people were killed in a shooting near a Walmart and a local mall on Saturday morning.

-Police spokesman Enrique Carrillo told NPR that one suspect is in custody.
+Police spokesman Enrique Carrillo had told NPR that one suspect is in custody.

 "At one point, we had three people detained, but now there's just one male suspect in custody," Carrillo said.